 |CPC (Cost Per Click)||$1-$3||$1 or less|

-As a web design agency in India in India that offers SEO services, we have collated below some data that should help you understand the average budget and CPC for the leading industries.
+As a SEO Company in Mumbai that offers SEO services, we have collated below some data that should help you understand the average budget and CPC for the leading industries.

 Here’s the latest update on the Average Daily Budget for some of the Leading Industries.
 You can see the huge difference between the Search Network and Display Network budgets.

 |Industry||Average Budget For Google Search Network||Average Budget For Google Display Network|

 |Computer & Consumer Electronics||$68.84||$13.66|